alvesrcoo/eletric-scheep/README.md

 ## Benchmarking 2

-To benchmark using a new simple CNN (Deep Learning) on CPU or GPU
+To benchmark using Neural Network (Deep Learning)
 ```
 python ml4sv_cnn.py
 ```

 -- Remember to change input file in the data folder
--- Run with [Deepo](https://hub.docker.com/r/ufoym/deepo/) - The GPU version

 ## Building the RF model